looking666/Device-documents/android_E7759_java.md

 **About this document**

-This document describes how to connect Intel Sofia with Azure IoT SDK.
+This document describes how to connect E7759 with Azure IoT SDK.
 This multi-step process includes:
 -   Configuring Azure IoT Hub
 -   Registering your IoT device
 -   Build and deploy Azure IoT SDK on device